Fran2007/Fran2007/README.md

 📌 Projects

-I maintain a curated set of pinned projects on my profile, with you @project being a personal highlight.
+I maintain a curated set of pinned projects on my profile, with @test being a personal highlight.
 Currently, I have 38 public repositories, alongside 200+ private projects built through continuous learning, experimentation, and iteration.

 ---